viviandotdev/ObsidianVault/30 Notes/Success is not the result of any single quality, it’s about the alignment between who you are and where you choose to be..md

 ---
 tags:: [[success]]

-## Success is not the result of any single quality, it’s about the alignment between who you are and where you choose to be.

 **Alignment and Success**
 Success is not the result of any single quality, it’s about the alignment between who you are and where you choose to be.